Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The laugh of the main vilain is lacking is attract mode in the Neo Geo CD version, but only in EU / US mode, not in Japanese.
 There is no technical reason for that as the assets and sounds loaded in memory are exactly the same.

 All of this shows how probably rushed was the Sengoku 2 cartridge to CD conversion (at least the EU / US versions, clearly untested).
-Not as bad as Magician Lord CD which is simply butchered regarding sound levels, but not a good port anyway.
+Not as bad as Magician Lord CD which is simply butchered regarding sound mixing, but not a good port anyway.

 ## Any plan for uncensoring Sengoku 1 and 3 in the future ?